javalin/website/_posts/tutorials/community/2022-02-12-serving-protobuf-with-javalin.md

 <strong>33.8 milliseconds and 59 bytes!</strong> Wow!

-That's a bit over 6 times faster and a little more than 1/3 the size of our JSON response!
+That's a bit over 6 times faster and roughly 1/3 the size of our JSON response!

 ## Conclusion